paion-data/.github/profile/README.md

 ### 🌟 Data-Driven Culture

 **Data is our origin story**.
 It’s how we came to be.
-We’re a group with an data-driven development model, and we believe working in the data-empowered environment is the best way to work for the larger and bettern quality softwares and for technological innovation as a whole.
+We’re a group with an data-driven development model, and we believe working in the data-empowered environment is the best way to work for the larger and better quality softwares and for technological innovation as a whole.

 Data analytics principles guide how we create software and how we work across the company.
-We are encouraged to sove problem with all kinds of data.
+We are encouraged to solve problem with all kinds of data.
 This ensures that the best insights - the ones that creatively address our users' challenges or improve software qualities - are discovered and implemented, leading to better decisions for our business and users.

 ### 🌟 Human Communications